davidclough/node/_documents/javascript-guide/javascript-guide.md

 		// All code within here will be run in strict mode.
 	}());

-Also see [MDN - Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) for a lot more information, as well as fuller explanations of the above.
+Also see <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode" target="_blank" dummy="_">MDN - Strict mode</a> for a lot more information, as well as fuller explanations of the above.

 ### <a name="language-sequential"></a>Top-down Evaluation
 #### Variables